bbauska/meta-react-basics/README.md

 And one of the most popular ways to build a SPA is with the React library from Meta.

-React used to run many of the world\'s most popular websites.
+React used to run many of the world&apos;s most popular websites.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 10.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->